taw10/morningtown/README.md

 to get up, or whether you should go back to sleep.
 That's all that MorningTown will give you.

+In contrast to a clock radio or "artificial sunrise" lamp, there is no danger of disturbing any other beings who share the room and may run on different schedules.

 Obviously, you should set an audible alarm clock for important wake-up calls.
 But, in combination with regular sleep hygiene, two LEDs might be all you need to synchronise your sleep pattern!